msft-davidlee/contoso-customer-service-aks/README.md

 ```

 More information on the issue can be found here: https://pet2cattle.com/2021/02/service-ingress-nginx-controller-admission-not-found

-6. There is an issue with the Application Gateway Ingress Controller setup which is using the Add-On approach.
-The routes are not configured correctly for some reason and you will get a 502 error when you try to browse to the site.
-We will need to execute the FixApplicationGatewayRoute.ps1 script to fix the issue.

 ## Have an issue?
 You are welcome to create an issue if you need help but please note that there is no timeline to answer or resolve any issues you have with the contents of this project.
 Use the contents of this project at your own risk!
 If you are interested to volunteer to maintain this, please feel free to reach out to be added as a contributor and send Pull Requests (PR).